Van Charles Lansingh: Early life and education

 Lansingh completed his residency in ophthalmology from the Universidad Nacional Autónoma de Mexico in Mexico City, in 1987.
 Following this, he obtained his PhD from University of Melbourne in Australia.
 His thesis was on primary health care approach to trachoma control in Aboriginal communities in Central Australia.

 Career

 He was appointed at the International Agency for the Prevention of Blindness as the regional coordinator in Latin America.
 He was appointed as chief medical officer at HelpMeSee, a global training organisation that aims to reduce the burden of cataract related blindness through training ophthalmologists using simulation-based technologies.
-He served as a reviewer to the World report on vision, published by the World Health Organisation.
+He served as a reviewer to the World report on vision, published by the World Health Organization.
 Lansingh has authored over 130 peer-reviewed publications in medical journals and his papers have received over 75000 citations.

 Lansingh regularly features in the top 2% of the most-cited researchers globally across all specialities (published annually by Elsevier).